coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 a 10% chance each hour of becoming conscious and disabled (even though his hit points are still negative).

-If the character became stable on his own and hasn't had help, he is still at risk of losing hit points.
+If the character became stable on his own and hasn’t had help, he is still at risk of losing hit points.
 Each hour, he has a 10% chance of becoming conscious and disabled.
 Otherwise he loses 1 hit point.